MaddieM4/DoctestAll/README.md

 Installation
 ============

+DTA can be installed via pip:

+    sudo pip install doctestall

-DTA can be installed by entering the following commands as administrator:
+Or by entering the following commands as administrator:

     git clone git://github.com/campadrenalin/DoctestAll.git
     cd DoctestAll